Jess Hunt Exposes Bikini Booty In ‘Spring Break’ Photo With A Camera Angle That Should Be Illegal

 Jess Hunt is proving that embracing the American spirit doesn’t require holding an U.S. passport.
-The British model and influencer has taken to Instagram with a swimsuit update directly centering around the well-known college event – while the annual vacation doesn’t exist in the U.K., enough American movies have made the party culture well-known in Britain.
+The British model and influencer has taken to Instagram with a swimsuit update directly centering around the well-known college event of spring break.
+While the annual vacation doesn’t exist in the U.K., enough American movies have made the culture surrounding the week-long vacation well-known in Britain.

 Jess’ photos came with a sun-drenched setting, a parched background, and a raunchy angle that was pushing the boundaries.
 The model appeared shot from behind in both of her photos, although the first was definitely upping the ante.
 Here, Jess was seen turning around to face the camera, although the lens’ focus seemed geared towards capturing her super-peachy rear.
 The blonde wasn’t wearing the world’s tiniest bikini – while the black briefs were on the tight side, their skimpiness was contrasted by an unusual and crop top-style top.

 Jess posed for her photo with more than just her booty on display, though.
-The Brit’s curvy hips and toned thighs were on show, with fans also seeing hints of her beautiful face from behind a pair of tinted shades and wisps of blonde hair flying around her face.
+The Brit’s curvy hips and toned thighs were on show, with fans also seeing hints of her beautiful face from behind a pair of tinted shades and wisps of blond hair flying around her face.

 A quick swipe to the right showed Jess appearing to be in motion from whipped hair, although the booty display likely ticked boxes for her fans.